Skip to main content

 Hotel Happenings

-With 23 new or renovated hotels and nearly 4,000 rooms in the pipeline, DC’s hotel scene is headline-worthy right now.
-Better yet, there’s more to come in the months ahead.
+With major new openings and jaw-dropping renovations across the city, DC’s hotel scene is headline-worthy right now.
+Better yet, there’s even more to come.
+21 new or renovated hotels and more than 3,000 rooms are in the pipeline.

 Taking inspiration from the iconic Chesapeake & Ohio Canal, a five-story former office building has been combined with adjacent townhouses to create a 108-key property under Marriott’s Tribute portfolio.
 Located in the heart of charming Georgetown, amenities include the lobby’s C+O Lounge, a private courtyard, library lounge, fitness center and two two-bedroom rowhouses.